What is a Roadmap?

 A roadmap is a visual tool for presenting “essential” information in the course of projects or product and service developments.
 In business practice, it is often understood as a simple display that shows a path to a defined destination.
-Since the term is not standardised, it is up to the creators to define the essential information for the path to the objective themselves; it could be, for example, milestones, increments, deliveries, contract components, etc.
+Since the term is not standardised, it is up to the creators to define the essential information for the path to the objective themselves; it could be, for example, milestones, increments, features, outcomes, deliveries, contract components, etc.

 As a tool, the roadmap represents a rough, sequential order of events and thus creates transparency in a procedure, ideally ensures an alignment of expectations, increases the common understanding of those involved and helps to align them with the objective.

 Even though the roadmap is easily understood as an orientation with a given beginning and a defined destination, it can be observed in many organisations that the term is replacing other terms.
 To put it kindly, this could be interpreted as “internationalisation” of language and/or development, somewhat less kindly as careless use of Anglicisms.

 Here are a number of terms for which roadmap is used synonymously:

 A schedule is a part of sequencing and is concerned with the scheduling of work packages or activities.
 Theoretically, a roadmap could include dates, but since the focus is on a description of the path towards the goal, this is not in itself a primary task.
 Nevertheless, some software solutions use the term roadmap to represent dates on a timeline.